Chapter 7: The Thread Never Broke

 Rastafarians (Jamaica, 1930s–Present): The Rastafari movement, particularly the Bobo Shanti mansion founded by Emanuel Charles Edwards in 1958, maintains strict Sabbath observance from Friday sundown to Saturday sundown.
 Bobo Shanti members wear white robes and turbans, chant Psalms, and forbid work on the seventh day.
 What makes Rastafarians significant witnesses is not their Sabbath practice alone, but their independent identification of "Babylon" as the Roman system that changed times and laws.
 Using only the King James Bible, they recognized the same beast power that Daniel and Revelation describe.
 The Twelve Tribes of Israel (another Rastafarian mansion) and Nyahbinghi elders also generally observe Sabbath, though less strictly codified.
 They recognized Sunday worship as a colonial imposition forced on enslaved Africans by European powers.
 This parallels the book’s central argument that Sunday replaced Sabbath through Roman authority, not Scripture.

-Black Hebrew Israelites (USA, 1890s-Present): Multiple denominations emerged in the late 19th and early 20th centuries teaching that African Americans are descendants of the biblical Israelites.
+Black Hebrew Israelites (USA, 1890s–Present): Multiple denominations emerged in the late nineteenth and early twentieth centuries teaching that African Americans are descendants of the biblical Israelites.
 The Church of God and Saints of Christ, founded by William Saunders Crowdy in 1896 after what he described as a divine vision, is the oldest.
 The Commandment Keepers, established in Harlem in 1919, maintain traditional synagogue-style Sabbath services.
-Through Scripture study alone, these groups independently concluded that the seventh-day Sabbath remained binding, that the Roman system had changed God's law, and that Sunday worship lacked biblical foundation.
+Through Scripture study alone, these groups independently concluded that the seventh-day Sabbath remained binding, that the Roman system had changed God’s law, and that Sunday worship lacked biblical foundation.
 Their strict Sabbath observance and identification of Babylon as the oppressor mirrors the discovery pattern seen across continents and centuries.

 These independent discoveries share a common pattern: communities reading Scripture without church tradition, arriving at the same conclusion about the seventh day.
 The thread doesn’t depend on organizational continuity alone.
 The truth surfaces wherever the Book is opened with honest hearts.